-4.3 Line Regulator Adjustment
+4.3 Line Regulator Pressure Adjustment

 Following procedure describes process of setting line regulator pressure.
-This procedure should only need to be performed if line regulator pressures were not within acceptable limits during Performance Verification procedure or after repair of a line pressure regulator.
+This procedure should only need to be performed if line regulator pressures were not within acceptable limits during Performance Verification procedure or after installation of a new line pressure regulator.

-When shipped from factory, inlet isolation valves to both line regulators are in open position.
-Refer to Figure 19, 20, and 21 for location of components called out in this procedure.
+When shipped from factory, inlet and outlet isolation valves to both line regulators are in open position.
+Refer to Figure 20 for location of components called out in this procedure.